plepe/pgmapcss/doc/database.md

 Overpass API (short: overpass)
 ==============================
 In contrast to osm2pgsql and osmosis, Overpass API is an external database which is queried by HTTP requests.
 Also, the query language is very different from SQL.
+Overpass API is faster then PostgreSQL/PostGIS on large viewports.

 By default, the API on overpass-api.de will be used, therefore it is not necessary to import a local copy.
 For sure, if you want to render on a regular base the admins of overpass-api.de will be happy if you change to a local copy.
-You still need local PostgreSQL database, as it is used for connecting to Mapnik and for accessing the PostGIS functions.
+Additionally, you still need a local PostgreSQL database, as it is used for connecting to Mapnik and accessing the PostGIS functions.

-* Overpass API is faster then PostgreSQL/PostGIS on larger areas
+* In contrast to osm2pgsql/osmosis the geometries need to be constructed on the fly which causes some additional overhead.
-* Full multipolygon support (handled similar to Osmosis pgsnapshot)
+* Full multipolygon support (handled similar to Osmosis pgsnapshot).
 * In Overpass API, bounding box queries do not include ways and relations which cross the bounding box without having a node inside the bounding box, with the exception of [areas](http://wiki.openstreetmap.org/wiki/Overpass_API/Areas).
 Therefore very large objects might be missing in the output.

 Options